 Judith Warner, author of the new book, And Then They Stopped Talking to Me: Making Sense of Middle School, is best known for her 2005 New York Times best-seller,Perfect Madness: Motherhood in the Age of Anxiety, and New York Times column, “Domestic Disturbances.”
-She recently co-authored The New Campaign Playbook: Bold Ideas for Running, Winning, and Transforming America with Miti Sathe and Will Levitt of Square One Politics and is currently a Journalism Fellow for the Women Donors Network’s Reflective Democracy Campaign.
+She is a Journalism Fellow for the Women Donors Network’s Reflective Democracy Campaign and recently co-authored The New Campaign Playbook: Bold Ideas for Running, Winning, and Transforming America with Miti Sathe and Will Levitt of Square One Politics.

 Her last book, We’ve Got Issues: Children and Parents in the Age of Medication, received a 2010 Outstanding Media Award for Science and Health Reporting from the National Alliance on Mental Illness, a 2011 Changing Lives Award from the Parent/Professional Advocacy League, and a 2012 Friends of Children’s Mental Health Media Award from the American Academy of Child and Adolescent Psychiatry.
 She was also awarded a 2012-2013 Rosalynn Carter Fellowship for Mental Health Journalism.

 A former special correspondent for Newsweek in Paris, she hosted “The Judith Warner Show” on XM satellite radio from 2005 to 2007, and wrote the 1993 best-seller Hillary Clinton: The Inside Story, as well as several other books.

-She speaks frequently on American family life, workplace issues, and mental health, and lives in Washington, DC.
+She reports, writes and speaks frequently on mental health and American family life, and lives in Washington, DC.